Hamburg Noir

 “Drill?”
 Edda said, sitting up.
 The pale guy didn’t look like an athlete, let alone a warrior.

 “One thing I don’t get,” Edda said.
-She wanted to lean forward but her hand was held back by Indigo’s.
+She wanted to lean forward, but her hand was held back by Indigo’s.
 And she didn’t do anything about it.
 She knew that was a warning sign.
 She ignored it.
 That was another.

 “I think there’s a lot you don’t get,” the pale guy said to the bong.

-The pale guy looked up at her.
+He looked up at her.
 “What?”

 “Was that a question?”